MikePacey/Lancaster-HEC/docs/software/opence.rst

 which provides several GPU-enabled python Machine Learning libraries including TensorFlow, Keras, Torch in Torchvision.
-On the HEC, the software stack is available as a virtual environment within a miniconda module, both of which will be set up upen calling the opence module.
+On the HEC, the software stack is available as a virtual environment within a miniconda module, both of which will be set up by calling the opence module.

 The following example job script shows how to invoke